seriousdoge/PassVault/README.md

 # PassVault  <img src="https://raw.githubusercontent.com/seriousdoge/PassVault/master/key1.png" width="85" height="50" />
 Password Encryptor coded in C#.

-PassVault, a tiny encryptor to secure storage of your strings.
+PassVault, a tiny encryptor for secure storage of your strings.
 It uses DPAPI for user identification/authentication and AES 256 for Data Storage.
 Run time encryption and decryption.

 **Login Screen**